The Big Picnic Presented by

-Join us at The Big Picnic on Sunday.
-Inspired by the long-time Japanese cultural tradition of ohanami* which literally translates to “cherry blossom (hana) viewing (mi)”, we want to share this experience with everyone under Queen Elizabeth Park’s iconic cherry blossom canopy.
+Join us at The Big Picnic presented by TD Bank Group.
+Inspired by the long-time Japanese cultural tradition of hanami* which literally translates to “cherry blossom (hana) viewing (mi)”, we want to share this experience with everyone under Queen Elizabeth Park’s iconic cherry blossom canopy.